Non-Markovianity in High-Dimensional Open Quantum Systems using Next-generation Multicore Optical Fibers: Introduction

 In real large-scale networks, optical fibers are exposed to perturbations induced by environmental noise.
 As a result of these perturbations, information loss could be introduced according to the Markov hypothesis behind noise processes, spoiling the information transmission \cite{Nielsen}.
-The Markovian nature of noise has significant consequences for quantum communication tasks and can be witnessed by a monotonic decay of channel capacities along the propagation.
+The Markovian nature of noise has significant consequences for quantum communication tasks and can be witnessed by a monotonic decay of channel capacities along the propagation \cite{caps}.
 At the same time, the interest in quantum dynamics deviating from the Markov hypothesis, namely non-Markovianity (NM), has increased in recent years due to its theoretical relevance and possible application in the protection and processing of quantum information \cite{Wolf,BHP,Rivas_2014,cv1,cv2}.
-Moreover, the behavior of non-Markovian processes in quantum systems has been observed in photonic experimental simulations of environmental effects through different schemes \cite{fanchini14,haseli14,coll15,Alvaro15,Alvaro19,Salles,Marques,PhysRevLett.113.240501,Ringbauer,Valencia,entit,limasilva20}.
-To date, the use of NM as a resource for QI has been mainly focused on entanglement-based protocols \cite{Huelga,spinstar}, while a formal resource theory for NM is still in early development \cite{resource}.
+The behavior of non-Markovian processes has been observed in photonic experimental simulations of environmental effects through different schemes \cite{fanchini14,haseli14,coll15,Alvaro15,Alvaro19,Salles,Marques,PhysRevLett.113.240501,Ringbauer,Valencia,entit,limasilva20}.
+To date, the use of NM as a resource for QI has been mainly focused on entanglement-based protocols \cite{Huelga,spinstar}, while a formal resource theory for NM is still in early development \cite{anand2019quantifying, resource, Bhattacharya_2021}.
 Thus, a relevant goal to achieve is the experimental observation of NM in a simple scenario without considering entanglement, envisaging its application for QI tasks in the prepare-and-measure scenario.
 For instance, measuring non-Markovian effects through an adequately defined quantum channel capacity allows linking NM with the efficiency of a specific QI protocol \cite{caps,cohmeas}.
-Thereby, Ref. \cite{qv} has introduced the Quantum Vault (QV), a protocol for storing and retrieving information encoded in a quantum system subject to non-Markovian evolution.
-The efficiency of the QV is directly related to the fact that NM allows for a non-monotonic variation of channel capacities.
-Hence, it is difficult for an eavesdropper to retrieve information during the evolution.
+Of particular interest is Ref. \cite{qv} that has introduced the Quantum Vault (QV), a protocol for storing and retrieving information encoded in a quantum system subject to non-Markovian evolution.